Satellite-im/Warp/docs/data/overview.md

 Each **Data Object** will contain the size of the total data payload in **bytes**.
 This can be useful for tracking local network throughput or resource usage of each module and the way you're using it.

-#### Module
+#### DataType

-The module value denotes the creator of this data and the associated payload.
+The data type represents the associated payload.
 Each module is required to have a unique [Module](modules/core_types) identifier attached to the data.
 You can get a list of the available module types by checking the API.

 #### Payload